davehaglan/laygo/docs/source/example/logic.md

 2. Set setting up files, run virtuoso and BAG.

-3. Create an empty library called (tech)_logic_templates.
+3. Run this command to generate logic layouts.
+The script will create logic layouts in (tech)_logic_templates library.
 For example, for **cds_ff_mpt** technology, the library name will be **cds_ff_mpt_logic_template**.

-4. Run this command to generate logic layouts.

     ```python
     run laygo/generators/logic/logic_templates_layout_generator.py
     ```

-5. Open (tech)_logic_templates library and check if cells are generated.
+4. Open (tech)_logic_templates library and check if cells are generated.

     ![logic_lib](images/logic_lib.png)